blueberry2345/Spotify-Playlist-Sort-Program/README.md

 2. Make sure your IDE has Pycharm and can import Spotipy

-3. Enter your details for 'client_ID', 'client_secret', 'redirect_uri', 'scopes', 'playlist_id' and 'user_id'
+3. Enter your details (see 'Required Information')

 4. run program

+# Required Information
+In order for you to get m

+'client_ID' -
+'client_secret'
+'redirect_uri', 'scopes', 'playlist_id' and 'user_id'